How to Open an LLC in the US From Canada: A 6-Step Guide

 • State notices

-• State franchise tax notices
+• Franchise tax notices

 Step 5: Get an Employer Identification Number (EIN)

 A Taxpayer Identification Number (TIN) is an identification number issued by the IRS to facilitate the tax laws.
-If you’re a non-US resident, obtaining an EIN is a crucial step in the business formation process.
+If you’re a non-US resident, obtaining an EIN in Canada is a crucial step in the business formation process.
 The IRS usually handles the EIN issuing part.
 The EIN is a necessary thing to get since it’s how the IRS holds your business responsible for tax purposes

 How can I get an Employer Identification Number?